HaaseLab/PICB/README.md

 <!--<p style="color: orange;"> R version?? </p>-->

-It is possible to run PICB in RStudio, in an R script on your local machine or with HPCs (e.g., Biowulf) or in Jupyter Notebook (using R).
+It is possible to run PICB in RStudio, in an R script on your local machine or with High Performance Computing (HPC) resources or in Jupyter Notebook (using R).
 Keep in mind that as for any handling of large-scale sequencing data you need to have sufficient memory on your device (or cluster) allocated.

 <b>1.
 Load dependencies in R environment</b>